amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

-As seen in the image multiple test has been run on the training of the model.
+As seen in the image multiple experience has been run on the training of the model.
 Some of the tracked runs has been initial testing of the model to further improve the code of the model.
-Some of the short runs is training that has been stoped due to local capasity and the time of training locally.
-The runs that has performed the best and run the most is the cloud experiments of the model due to the use of VM.
+Some of the short runs is trainings that has been stoped due to local capasity and the time of training locally.
+The runs that has performed the best and run the longest is the cloud experiments of the model due to the use of VM.

+The last picture shows that the loss does not change much ower time.
+This could very well be due to the fact that we are training a pre trained model on the same data as it was alreasdy trained on.
+To further improve the model we would (in case we had more time) train the model on a new data set.

 ![wandb1](figures/wandb1.png)